awsdocs/aws-secrets-manager-docs/doc_source/tutorials_db-rotate.md

 The tutorial also uses a Linux JSON parsing tool called **jq**\.
 To download the tool, see [jq on the GitHub website](https://stedolan.github.io/jq/)\.

 **Important**
 For the sake of simplicity, this tutorial uses jq to parse the secret value into environment variables to allow for easy command line manipulation\.
 This is NOT a security best practice for a production environment\.
-In a production environment, we recommend that you don't store passwords in environment variables, and work with them in plaintext at the command line\.
+In a production environment, we recommend that you don't store passwords in environment variables\.
-Also, the database that's configured in this tutorial is open to the public internet on port 3306, again for simplicity in setup for the tutorial\.
-The Lambda function must be able to access both the public AWS Secrets Manager service endpoint and your database\.
-Making the database publicly accessible is the easiest way to do this\.
-However, it's not the most secure way\.
-Follow the guidance in the Lambda and Amazon EC2 VPC documentation to securely configure your production services and database\.
+Also, the database that's configured in this tutorial is open to the public internet on port 3306 \(again for simplicity in setup for the tutorial\)\.
+To complete this tutorial, you must be able to access the MySQL database from your internet\-connected computer by using the MySQL client tool\.
+To configure production servers securely, we recommend that you follow the guidance in the Lambda and Amazon EC2 VPC documentation\.

+**Important**
+For rotation to work, your network environment must permit the Lambda rotation function to communicate with both your database and the Secrets Manager service\.
+Because this tutorial configures your database with public internet access, Lambda automatically configures your rotation function to access the database through its public IP address\.
+If you instead block public internet access to your database instance, then you must configure the Lambda function to run in the same VPC as the database instance\.
+Then you must either [configure your VPC with a private Secrets Manager endpoint](rotation-network-rqmts.md), or [configure the VPC with public internet access by using a NAT gateway](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpc-nat-gateway.html), so that the Lambda rotation function can access the public Secrets Manager endpoint\.

 ## Required Permissions<a name="tut_db-rotate-perms"></a>